The Church at the Crossroads

-Our Church is wheelchair friendly with full disabled access and purpose-built toilets, and a hearing loop.
+The Church and Halls are wheelchair friendly with full disabled access, purpose-built toilet and a hearing loop.
 There is a large Hall with a stage area, two classrooms and a kitchen.
-These are available for lettings, and are in regular use throughout the week.
+These are in regular use throughout the week.

 We have a small car park for about 12 cars.